 Washington, D.C.; Houston

-Emily S. Tabatabai is a founding member of the Cybersecurity & Data Privacy team, which was named Privacy Practice Group of the Year by Law360 in 2016 and is nationally ranked by the Legal 500 USA for Cyber Law, Data Protection and Privacy, which praised Orrick's "very specific industry knowledge and extremely appropriate advice."
+Emily S. Tabatabai is a partner and founding member of the Cyber, Privacy & Data Innovation practice, which was named Privacy Practice Group of the Year by Law360 in 2016 and is nationally ranked by the Legal 500 USA for Cyber Law, Data Protection and Privacy, which praised Orrick's "very specific industry knowledge and extremely appropriate advice."
 Emily advises companies on a wide variety of data privacy laws and cutting-edge data practices and has extensive experience representing companies in privacy and cybersecurity matters before the Federal Trade Commission and State Attorneys' General.
 She has been recognized by the Legal500 for her "extraordinary depth of knowledge in student data privacy matters," and by Chambers-USA as "an invaluable resource to have when it comes to data privacy and security."

 Emily also has an active consumer protection practice, focused on marketing and promotional issues.
 She counsels clients on sweepstakes and marketing promotions, retail sales and e-commerce platforms, advertising substantiation, new media and social media integration, and SMS text messaging and telemarketing, including matters involving the Telemarketing Sales Rule (TSR), the Telephone Consumer Protection Act (TCPA), the Restore Online Shoppers’ Confidence Act (ROSCA) and state and federal consumer protection statutes.